SebastienRietteMTO/PHYEX-fortran-tool/doc/Documentation.md

 If \--descTree is used, the descTree file will be used, otherwise the tree (provided with the \--tree option) is explored.
 See \--plotMaxUpper and \--plotMaxLower options.

+**\--plotExecTree** File name for the calling graph (.dot or image extension).
+If \--descTree is used, the descTree file will be used, otherwise the tree (provided with the \--tree option) is explored.
+See \--plotMaxUpper and \--plotMaxLower options.

 **\--plotMaxUpper** Maximum number of elements to plot, upper than the central element.

 **\--plotMaxLower** Maximum number of elements to plot, lower than the central element.